alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ### For

-Using our new knowledge of ranges, we can create a `for` loop that iterates over numbers 1 to 5 and prints the number each time.
+Using your new knowledge of ranges, you can create a `for` loop that iterates over numbers 1 to 5 and prints the number each time.

 Place the iterator and range within parentheses `()` with keyword `in`.
-Add the action you want to complete within curly braces `{}`.
+Add the action you want to complete within curly braces `{}`:

 ```kotlin
 fun main() {